Abnormal Condition Of Horny Tissue

 7. Calluses and Corns:

 Calluses and corns are localized areas of hyperkeratosis caused by friction or pressure.
-Calluses are generally larger and occur on areas subject to repeated rubbing, such as the soles of the feet.
+Think about it: calluses are generally larger and occur on areas subject to repeated rubbing, such as the soles of the feet.
 Corns are smaller, more concentrated areas of thickening, often found on the toes or other bony prominences.
 They are essentially a protective response by the body to excessive friction or pressure but can become painful if left unmanaged.

 Symptoms include: